6 min read

 Good intentions and solid ideas are a great place to start, but you need action and goals surrounding them in order to make impact.

-Before setting your goals, here are some clarifying affiliate marketing tips and questions to help you identify the core ins and outs of your affiliate strategy.
+Before setting your goals, here are some clarifying tips and questions to help you identify the core ins and outs of your affiliate strategy.
 Once you’ve nailed these down, you will have realistic goals with a time frame and clear expectations.

 Affiliate marketing is not for the faint of heart.
 It takes time, effort, and money to put a solid strategy in place.